Agnew, Campbell Ritchie Interview

 Yes.

-So he was a dairy farmer.
-Would it have been in the late 1800s?
+Would it’ve been in the late 1800s?

 Sure.
-So many people that came out then, a few cows was the only way they could get some income.
+So many people that [who] came out then, a few cows was the only way they could get some income.

 I understand Grandfather Agnew was in Twyford first; and just from hearsay, I have an idea he ran a horse transport company from Taradale to Napier before he bought the farm here.